Automattic/vip-go-ci/README.md

 In this case, `--repo-owner` will be read from the `$GH_REPO_OWNER` environmental variable, `--repo-name` from `$GH_REPO_NAME`, and so forth.
 Other parameters are set via the command-line.

 Any parameter can be read from the environment, not just those shown.
 Parameters read from environmental variables are processed and sanitized exactly the same way as parameters directly specified on the command-line.
 You can configure some parameters from the command-line directly, while others are read from the environment.
-Parameters configured via the command-line cannot be configured also from the environment; the latter ones will be ignored on run-time.
+Parameters configured via the command-line cannot be configured also from the environment; in such situations, the latter ones will be ignored on run-time.

 ### Configuration via repository config-file